Ajit180/Mern-Stack-Test/README.md

 1. **User Authentication**

-   * Registration and Login using JWT.
+   * Registration and Login with password bcrypt.
    * Passwords securely stored in database.

 2. **Test Page**